Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 But know that if you’re an expert at hiding your true thoughts and emotions, then you could miss opportunities by not sharing what’s on your heart with your coach.

-- Someone who has difficulty expressing him/herself with words and need more prompting and thinking space.
+- Someone who has difficulty expressing himself/herself with words and needs more prompting and thinking space.
 The visual cues are helpful to determine if the person is still thinking and processing or complete with their thought.

 Either way, the client has the ultimate say in what s/he prefers.
 That’s the start of building a safe and trusting relationship.